-To do this research well, and to offer greater transparency and objectivity, LJAF has brought together a unique group of experts, consisting of policy makers, practitioners, and researchers from varied disciplines to participate in the Pretrial Research Advisory Board.
+To do this research well, and to offer greater transparency and objectivity, LJAF has brought together a unique group of experts, consisting of policy makers, practitioners, and researchers from varied disciplines to participate in the Pretrial Research Advisory Board (editor’s note: The board has been renamed the Pretrial Policy & Research Advisory Board).
 The Board will provide external guidance on LJAF’s pretrial research agenda, review proposals, and review research as it rolls in.
 One of the Board’s primary objectives is to objectively analyze research proposals and offer recommendations on how those proposals can be improved and what projects should be considered for funding.
-LJAF is grateful to these seven individuals for their commitment to serve on the Pretrial Research Advisory Board and for sharing our goals to improve the pretrial justice system.
+LJAF is grateful to these seven individuals for their commitment to serve on the board and for sharing our goals to improve the pretrial justice system.

 Board members include (updated December 16, 2019):

 Ronald Adrine, Retired Judge, Cleveland Municipal Court

 Judge Ron Adrine served on the bench of the Cleveland Municipal Court for 36 years.
 During his time there, he took a leading role in the debate on bail reform.
 As the Administrative and Presiding Judge of his court, he gained the unanimous approval of his colleagues to amend the court’s local rules, implement Arnold Ventures’ Public Safety Assessment, and expand a series of effective alternatives to jail within his court’s jurisdiction.
 The purpose of these reforms was to eliminate the unnecessary incarceration of low-risk, lower-income people.
 Under his leadership, the court reduced the total number of those incarcerated by half, with no appreciable increase in the rate of failures to appear or additional criminal activity.
 During the 1990’s, he chaired the Ohio Commission on Racial Fairness and, more recently, served on the Ohio Supreme Court’s Criminal Sentencing Commission Ad Hoc Committee on Bail and Pretrial Services.
 He served on the Board of Directors of the National Center for State Courts (2016−2017) and separately on the Center’s National Task Force on Fines, Fees and Bail.